Top 10 Funniest Stand-up Comedians of All Time

 Rodney wrote jokes that will be just as funny and fresh 100 years from now.
 Not many comics can do that.
 He deserves more respect.

-Why, oh why is he so low on this list?
-The guy is hilarious, and he's the one that actually made me seriously like stand-up comedy.
-Probably the best thing about him, is that his performances really sound like something that might happen to anyone BUT WITH A TWIST!
+Why, oh why, is he so low on this list?
+The guy is hilarious and he's the one who actually made me seriously like stand-up comedy.
+The best thing about him is that his performances really sound like something that might happen to anyone - but with a twist!

-No joke I've watched the specials and listened to them at least 20 times over between showing friends who will love it, forcing it on friends who are skeptical, and watching and rewatching drunk or otherwise.
-So sassy, fantastical and hilarious.
+No joke, I've watched the specials and listened to them at least 20 times.
+This includes showing them to friends who will love it, forcing it on skeptical friends, and watching and rewatching, whether drunk or sober.
+He's so sassy, fantastical, and hilarious.